-It's natural to be excited and nervous about the idea of earning a computer science degree online.
-Since we know you have lots of questions about going back to school online, we have written this quick, easy-to-read "Mini-Guide to a Computer Science Degree Online" to help give you all the facts and information that you need to learn about computer science, and to make the right choice for you.
+It's natural to be excited and nervous about the idea of earning an online computer science degree.
+Since we know you have lots of questions about going back to school online, we have written this quick, easy-to-read "Mini-Guide to an Online Computer Science Degree" to help give you all the facts and information that you need to learn about computer science, and to make the right choice for you.

 What does studying a computer science degree online mean?

 "Computer science prepares students for the broad career title of computer scientist.
 This career consists of a wide range of professionals who design computers and the software programs that run them." [v]

 "The rapid spread of computers and information technology has generated a need for highly trained workers to design and develop new hardware and software systems and to incorporate new technologies.
 These workers—computer systems analysts, database administrators, and computer scientists—include a wide range of computer specialists.
 Job tasks and occupational titles used to describe these workers evolve rapidly, reflecting new areas of specialization or changes in technology, as well as the preferences and practices of employers." [vi]

 What can you potentially earn with an online computer science degree?

 - Network or systems administrator: $69,160iii